-Downshift delay features have been added to reduce the number and frequency of downshifts when PCM in hilly or mountainous country.
-While operating, interactive speed control delays or avoids downshifts up to early wide-open throttle without the PCM scheduling a downshift.
+Downshift delay features have been added to reduce the number and frequency of downshifts when operating in hilly or mountainous country.
+While operating, interactive speed control delays or avoids downshifts by applying up to early wideopen throttle without the TCM portion scheduling a downshift.
 If the interactive speed control is not engaged or the driver manually overrides the throttle while interactive speed control is engaged, the downshift delay feature is not activated.